stellirin/go-yaml/README.md

 }
 ```

-`yaml.YAMLToJSON` and `yaml.JSONToYAML` methods are also available:
+The intermediate `yaml.YAMLToJSON` and `yaml.JSONToYAML` methods are also available:

 ```go
 package main